 One of the most popular GPU tests is the “FurMark GPU test,” which stresses your graphics card by rendering a complex 3D scene.
 This test is useful in identifying any potential issues with your GPU’s temperature, fan speed, or overall stability.

+To ensure your GPU is working properly, performing a stress test with reliable software like FurMark is an effective and essential step.
 To perform a GPU test using FurMark, you must download and install the program from its official website.
 Once installed, run the program and select the appropriate settings to stress your GPU.
 After running the test for a few minutes, the program will provide a detailed report on your GPU’s performance and identify any potential issues.

 In addition to using FurMark, there are other ways to check if your GPU is working correctly.
 For example, you can use Nvidia’s GeForce Experience software to monitor your GPU’s performance and temperature.
 You can also run benchmark tests to compare your GPU’s performance with other similar models.